Table of Contents Show

-The key, before ever even interviewing ANY interior designer, is to know in your heart what general direction you would like to take.
+The key, before scheduling interviews with interior designers, know in your heart the general direction you would like to take.
 Are you a country bumpkin in a classic 5, or are you a luxury lover in an unfinished loft?
-Picking a general, vague, direction is the biggest move you can make.
+Picking a general, vague direction is the biggest move you can make.
 Some designers are incredible when it comes to western motifs, and others specialize in homes designed to look like they fit into the French Colonial era.
-Still not sure which mold you fit into?
+Still not sure which mold you fit?

 That’s ok because there are still some great designers out there that can work with little or no direction.
 You might like the color teal, and they can take it from there.
 As far as Manhattan goes, some of the best designers can be found on a houzz.com.
 All of the designers on the site are reputable and offer references upon request.
 They will as well provide images and examples of completed work.
 You can get an idea of who would be a good fit for your home by looking through their book.
 If a room they did jumps out at you, that’s the designer for you.

 Hiring an interior designerHiring an interior designer

 Hiring an interior design firm is not a cheap adventure, but it’s often well worth it.
 Designers usually get some discounts on the furnishings and put rooms together in a way that most of us wouldn’t be able to do otherwise.
 If you’re short on time and energy and don’t mind paying, a designer is a way to go!

 If you’re about to embark on a renovation journey, getting all your ducks in a row before construction begins is crucial.
 Perhaps you haven’t given too much thought to your project team (other than your general contractor, an architect), but hiring other specialists such as an interior designer could be well worth your time and expense.